Skip to sign in Skip to content

 27 HIPAA BAA_Is Outlook

 You might be asked to sign in to your account again.
-Once you’re signed in, accept the terms for receiving their BAA.
-At that point, you’ll either automatically download the BAA or be given the option to download it, depending on your web browser.
+Once you're signed in, accept the terms for receiving their BAA.
+At that point, you'll either automatically download the BAA or be prompted to download it, depending on your web browser.

-As you can see this wasn’t made for healthcare practitioners needing easy access to their BAA.
+As you can see, this wasn't designed for healthcare practitioners who need easy access to their BAA.

-It’s a good idea to read through your BAA to make sure you understand what it covers.
-Check with your attorney if you’re unsure about anything.
-Unfortunately, Microsoft won’t customize their BAA.
+It's a good idea to read through your BAA to make sure you understand what it covers.
+Check with your attorney if you're unsure about anything.
+Unfortunately, Microsoft won't customize its BAA.

 Get the Outlook license